bmuschko/cje-prep/13-advanced-jenkinsfile.md

 # Building Continuous Delivery (CD) Pipelines

-## Enhancing a pipeline with advanced features
+## Enhancing a Pipeline With Advanced Features

 We'll want to enhance the pipeline by additional stages and implement a release workflow.
 The project is going to use an external tool called GoReleaser to publish cross-compiled artifacts to GitHub Releases.
 The binaries should only be released if the commit has been tagged.